Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_exercise.md

 At the end of the exercise you find a section with hints and remarks.
 Make sure to check this section.

-**TODO** Do we move this deadline to next year? **Thursday, January 13th, 2022, 9:00**
+Deadline: **Thursday, January 13th, 2022, 9:00**

-Deadline: **Thursday, December 23rd, 2021, 9:00**

 ## Documentation Publication Steps

-- Create a copy of the [`code-documentation` repository](https://github.com/Simulation-Software-Engineering/documentation-tools-exercise).
-Then, create a new repository on GitHub in your own namespace (account), call it "sse-mkdocs-exercise" and add the files from the [`code-documentation` repository](https://github.com/Simulation-Software-Engineering/documentation-tools-exercise) to your own repository.
+- Create a new repository named "sse-mkdocs-exercise" on GitHub in you own account/namespace on GitHub and clone the repository afterwards.

   **Note**: In this exercise you **cannot work with forks** because you cannot use GitHub Pages with forks.
+It is also easier to deploy the website if your account is the owner of the repository.
+- Add the contents of the [`documentation-tools-exercise` repository](https://github.com/Simulation-Software-Engineering/documentation-tools-exercise) to your own repository.
+You can do this by copying the files into your own repository, adding and commiting them to Git.
+Afterwards push the changes to GitHub and verify that your repository contains the same files as the `documentation-tools-exercise` repository.

+  **Note**: If you use another way of adding the data to your repository, e.g., by defining a new remote, make sure that the `origin` remote points to your own repository.
+Otherwise, the deployment step below will push the website to the wrong repository.
 - Follow the instructions from the [MkDocs homepage](https://www.mkdocs.org/getting-started/) to install MkDocs.
 - [Create a MkDocs project](https://www.mkdocs.org/getting-started/#creating-a-new-project) from the root of the repository via